 Our program is designed to help students successfully enter the Academy or other specialized government, not-for-profit, and private sector positions.
 Many of the requirements in our program are modeled after what is expected of junior, tenure-track faculty members.
 Our program also offers a great deal of flexibility in terms of courses, specializations, and research trajectories.

 Our doctoral program is designed as a four year program, regardless of previous training and experience.
 The first year of the program is focused primarily on completing core classes and preparing for the preliminary exam.
 The second and third years of the program are primarily oriented toward coursework and independent research.
 During the third year, all students complete a scholarly portfolio to prepare for job searches.
 Because the portfolio contains a pre-proposal for the dissertation, most students move well into the dissertation process during the Spring and summer of the third year.
 Last, year four is focused mainly on the job search and completion of the dissertation.

 We divide coursework requirements into the following areas:

 - Core Classes: Your first year core counts as approximately one third of your coursework and provides a conceptual and practical foundation for the remainder of your program.
 Courses in the core emphasize reading original works of prominent theorists in the humanities and social sciences, research methods, communication pedagogy, and professional seminars to orient you to graduate study.

-- Primary Area: Students’ primary area typically consists of four courses in their direct area of specialization (health, rhetoric and public culture, or relating and organizing).
-Usually the primary area courses will be from COMS, but some outside courses can be included as determined appropriate by your committee.
+- Primary Area: The primary area focuses on a student’s area of specialization (Health Communication, Rhetoric and Culture, or Interpersonal and Organizational Communication).
+Usually, the primary area courses will be from COMS, but some outside courses can be included as determined appropriate by your committee.

-- Related Area: Your related area includes approximately three courses and may involve a mixture of COMS and other courses that allow you to develop a cognate area in communication or in an allied field.
+- Related Area: Your related area may involve a mixture of COMS and other courses that allow a student to develop a cognate area in communication or in an allied field.